madhavikoduganti/Foodie/Rasa_basic_folder/data/nlu.md

 - I dont know what to say
 - on cloud 9
 - I am ok with anything
+- on cloud nine honey
+- may be I dont want to eat because sky is blue
+- i am happily chilling at my home

 ## synonym:300to700
 - 300-700